TDI-Lab/fair-order-consensus/README.md

+# Fair Ordering Consensus Simulation
+This repository simulates the performance of fair ordering consensus protocols under different design.
+See different branches to navigate different impelmentations.
+The implemenations are forked from the Rust-based Hotstuff consensus benchmarking tool.
+Below is the documentation of the original Hotstuff implementation codebase.

+---

 > **Note to readers:** This codebase is useful to get started with BFT consensus and as baseline when designing your own protocols.
 If you are looking for state-of-the-art BFT protocols, I recommend [Tusk](https://github.com/asonnino/narwhal) (asynchronous) and [Bullshark](https://github.com/asonnino/narwhal/tree/bullshark) (partially-synchronous) that provide superior performance, robustness, and scalability.

 # HotStuff